zeelot/kohana-dependencies/README.md

 	$mailer = $this->container->get('swift.mailer');

 What does this get you?
-Well, assuming you have some killer dependency definitions setup, it would return a fully initialized instance of a SwiftMailer object with all dependencies and configurations applied.
+Well, assuming you have some killer dependency definitions (shown later below) setup, it would return a fully initialized instance of a SwiftMailer object with all dependencies and configurations applied.
 If you have worked with SwiftMailer before, you know that creating an instance manually is a pain.